Jafar Shafaghat: Military Governor of East Azerbaijan (1978)

-On March 6, 1978, General Jafar Shafaghat was appointed governor of East Azerbaijan.
+On 6 March 1978, General Jafar Shafaghat was appointed governor of East Azerbaijan province.
 This appointment followed the resignation of General Eskandar Azmoudeh, the former governor.
-Azmoudeh was fired on February 20 along with the head of the SAVAK branch in the province of East Azerbaijan and six policemen.
+Azmoudeh was fired on 20 February along with the head of the SAVAK branch in the province of East Azerbaijan and six policemen.

 The Tabriz uprising of February 1978, which was directed against the Shah's government, was suppressed by police and army units, resulting in casualties among the demonstrators.
 A total of 14 people were killed and 125 injured.
 About 600-700 demonstrators were arrested, but soon released.
 These figures were confirmed in post-revolutionary investigations.

 In turn, this uprising led to large-scale changes in the system, and these changes and the ensuing consequences soon led to the decline of the Pahlavi imperial system throughout Iran.
 The first major changes at the highest managerial levels occurred immediately after the formation of the “Tabriz Accident Investigation Board.”
 By order of the Shah, a top-level investigation team was sent to Tabriz, the head of which was appointed General Shafaghat.
 Due to the position of the members of this council and their high positions in the ruling bureaucratic apparatus, it seemed that there were significant changes in the levels of government in the province of East Azerbaijan.
 The Shah was so excited and worried about the events in Tabriz that he accused almost all officials of the province of East Azerbaijan who were involved in the events in Tabriz and promised to punish all those who could not prevent the bloodshed and take timely action.
 The first steps in this direction were the dismissal of 9 high-ranking officials of the province, among them: the governor, local police chiefs and some employees of SAVAK.
-On March 7, the Shah's leadership announced that several SAVAK officials and police would be punished for allowing unrest in February to get out of control.
+On 7 March, the Shah's leadership announced that several SAVAK officials and police would be punished for allowing unrest in February to get out of control.
 Governor General Eskandar Azmoudeh was removed from office and called to Tehran.
-Colonel Yahya Likwani, head of the SAVAK branch in the province of East Azerbaijan, was dismissed and temporarily removed from his post: but he soon again took a responsible post in the special services - Likvani became the head of the SAVAK branch in the province of Lurestan.
+Colonel Yahya Likwani, head of the SAVAK branch in the province of East Azerbaijan, was dismissed and temporarily removed from his post: but he soon again took a responsible post in the special services - Likvani became the head of the SAVAK branch in Lorestan province.
 But the least fortunate was Major General Kahramani, the provincial police chief.
 Immediately after the end of the meetings of the Investigative Commission in Tabriz, he was found guilty of the unrest and transferred to Tehran by decision of the council, and after that he never held high military and disciplinary posts.